thorathome/Blynk_Examples/README.md

 For each SONOFF device, the Blynk App wants to see...
 * Blynk Button in SWITCH mode (ON/OFF)
 * Blynk LED (Heartbeat)
-* Blynk Value Display (Switch label)
-* (optional) Blynk Button to force the WiFi Manager Config Portal to reset.
-The Blynk_WiFiManager DRD (Double Reset Detector) can do the same thing.
+* Blynk Text Input Widget Display (to set and edisplay the Switch label...
+AND to force a Reboot)

 Arduino IDE requires
 * Arduino ESPcore installed (for the ESP8266-based SONOFFs)